 NSML is the managing agent for Syndicate 2357 ("the Syndicate"), whose principal activity is underwriting general insurance and reinsurance business at Lloyd's of London ("Lloyd's").
-NSML assumed management of the Syndicate from Asta Managing Agency Ltd in October 2019.

-The Syndicate writes predominately worldwide property reinsurance and MGA insurance business primarily in the United States.
+The Syndicate writes predominately worldwide property reinsurance and MGA insurance business, primarily in the United States.
 The Syndicate also writes weather reinsurance business with risks typically outside the United States.